boldandbrad/mpl-cli/README.md

 mpl
 ```

-To get you started, on first run `mpl` creates a default profile with the same name as your user home directory (you can rename it later if you prefer with `mpl profile rename`), containing a stash called `collection`.
+To get you started, on first run `mpl` creates a default profile with the same
+name as your user home directory (you can rename it later if you prefer with
+`mpl profile rename`), containing a stash called `collection`.

-### 🚢 Import BGG user collections
+### Import BGG user collections 🚢

 ```sh
 mpl bgg import --user=boldandbrad
 ```

-mpl will guide you through the import process.
-When done, see your imported collections:
+`mpl` will guide you through the import process.
+When done, see your imported
+collections:

 ```sh
 mpl stash list --verbose
 ```

-### 🧼 Start fresh
+### Start fresh 🧼

-`mpl` relies on BoardGameGeek item IDs to manage the titles you add to your stashes.
+`mpl` relies on BoardGameGeek item IDs to manage the titles you add to your
+stashes.
 The easiest way to get these is by searching BoardGameGeek:

 ```sh
 mpl bgg search "wingspan"